 The ultimate guide to Rio Lagartos Yucatan

 But Rio Lagartos is more than that.
-Few people know that this huge territory of 60.348 acres was decreed “reserve” in 1999, although since 1976, it was considered a wildlife refuge.
+Few people know that this huge territory of 60.348 acres was decreed “reserve” in 1999, although since 1976, it has been considered a wildlife refuge.

-It includes 8 ecosystems from coastal dunes to deciduous lowland jungles.
+It includes eight ecosystems, from coastal dunes to deciduous lowland jungles.
 The first Ramsar site was decreed in Mexico due to the great importance of its wetlands.

 The estuary formed by brackish water channels (fresh and salty) surrounded by mangroves is home to a great diversity of flora and fauna.
 Besides the 400 birds, they have also registered 100 species of fish, about 105 species of reptiles, and 57 mammals.